 How do I get a Cuban Visa (Tourist Card)?

-We bought our visa (tourist card) when we connected in Panama (PTY) airport.
+- We bought our visa (tourist card) when we connected in Panama (PTY) airport.
 It was not available to purchase during any flights.
 There was a booth near the gate for the Havana flight but there were no signs.
 We paid $20 USD each (cash only!) and they handed us the Tourist Card below.
 No questions asked…it took 2 seconds.
 No passports or anything else was required other than a $20 dollar bill.

-You may have some difficulty leaving your US based airport without the card.
-The United agent at Newark Airport asked about the visa when we tried to check us in all the way to Cuba (through Panama).
-Online check-in was not available).
-I explained that we were going to get the visa in Panama but she still had trouble checking me in only to Panama, where I would have to check in for the final flight to Cuba.
+There may be some questions when leaving your US based airport without the card.
+The United agent at Newark Airport asked about the visa when she tried to check us in all the way to Cuba (through Panama).
+Online check-in was not available.
+I explained that we were going to get the visa in Panama but she still had trouble checking me in only to Panama.
 This is where a second passport comes in handy to speed up the process – and that may have been the key to allowing her to check us in all the way.

 Do I need to have non-US medical insurance?